 Heart Health Benefits

 Some of the most intriguing research on Curcumin’s potential benefits involves its apparent ability to improve cardiovascular health.
-As with many of Curcumin’s protective actions, this ability to improve circulatory system function may be due to its powerful antioxidant activity.
+As with many of Curcumin’s protective actions, this ability to improve circulatory system function may be due to its potent antioxidant activity.
 Several reports detailed Curcumin’s ability to protect test animals against a variety of conditions that model heart disease in humans.

 Researchers in Egypt noted that Curcumin protected rats from oxidative stress injury following experimentally induced stroke.
 Stroke is a common result of thrombosis and/or atherosclerosis, which leads to clogging of the arteries that supply the brain with vital oxygen and nutrients.
 It is believed that such injury, known as ischaemia/reperfusion (I/R) insult, is responsible for many of the deficits seen in stroke victims.
 Researchers concluded that Curcumin protected the rats from I/R damage.
 They noted that when Curcumin was administered at the highest levels, injury-related oxidants, believed to be responsible for the majority of I/R damage, were significantly reduced.
-Among the Reactive Oxygen Species (ROS), whose levels or activities were reduced by Curcumin were xanthine oxidase, superoxide anion, malondialdehyde, glutathione peroxidase, superoxide dismutase, and lactate dehydrogenase.
-Scientists attribute many of the undesirable effects of ageing to the rogue activities of damaging free radicals, and antioxidants are crucial for their control.
-As noted previously, Curcumin is a powerful antioxidant and many of its beneficial effects may be directly related to its ability to scavenge and neutralise these ROS.
+Among the Reactive Oxygen Species (ROS), whose levels or activities were decreased by Curcumin were xanthine oxidase, superoxide anion, malondialdehyde, glutathione peroxidase, superoxide dismutase, and lactate dehydrogenase.
+Scientists attribute many of the undesirable effects of ageing on the rogue activities of damaging free radicals, and antioxidants are crucial for their control.
+As noted previously, Curcumin is a powerful antioxidant, and many of its beneficial effects may be directly related to its ability to scavenge and neutralise these ROS.

 Positive Effects On Cholesterol

-In laboratory tests on animals and in vitro, scientists have shown that Curcumin prevents lipid peroxidation and the oxidation of cellular and sub cellular membranes that are associated with atherosclerosis.
+In laboratory tests on animals and in vitro, scientists have shown that Curcumin prevents lipid peroxidation and the oxidation of cellular and subcellular membranes that are associated with atherosclerosis.

 Moreover, Curcumin acts to lower total cholesterol levels.
 Perhaps even more important, it prevents peroxidation of LDL (“bad”) cholesterol.
-LDL peroxidation plays a key role in the development of atherosclerosis, so it follows that a substance that inhibits peroxidation should benefit cardiovascular health.
+LDL peroxidation plays a vital role in the development of atherosclerosis, so it follows that a substance that inhibits peroxidation should benefit cardiovascular health.

 Atherosclerosis is a common disorder associated with ageing, diabetes, obesity, and a diet high in saturated fat.
 It begins gradually, as cholesterol and other lipids deposit on arterial walls and form damaging plaques.
 Oxidised lipids are suspected of playing a particularly damaging role in the progression of atherosclerosis.
 As plaques grow, vessel walls may eventually thicken and stiffen, restricting blood flow to target organs and tissues.
 Atherosclerosis is a major cause of heart disease and may lead to stroke.